This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Remove from the heat and strain the juice.
 Reserve the rhubarb.
 Return the strained juice to the stockpot and cook until the temperature reaches 221°F.

 - Once at the correct temperature, add the reserved rhubarb back to the juice and return to a boil.
 Cook for 2 minutes just to heat the rhubarb.
-Then add the red gel coloring and stir until combined.red gel coloring
+Then add a small amount of red gel coloring (if wanting to boost the red color) and stir until combined.red gel coloring

 - For canning: Immediately pour the hot jam into warm sterilized jars, leaving ¼-inch headspace.
 Wipe the rims of the jars with a clean cloth and add the lids and rings according to the manufacturer's instructions.